sirajghassel/RoboBrain2.0/README.md

 model = SimpleInference("BAAI/RoboBrain2.0-7B")

 # Example 1:
 prompt = "You are a robot using the joint control.
-The task is \"pick up the knife\".
+The task is \"reach for the banana on the plate\".
 Please predict up to 10 key trajectory points to complete the task.
-Your answer should be formatted as a list of tuples, i.e. [[x1, y1], [x2, y2], ...], where each tuple contains the x and y coordinates of a point."

-image = "./assets/demo/trajectory_1.png"

-pred = model.inference(prompt, image, enable_thinking=True, do_sample=True)
-print(f"Prediction:\n{pred}")

-# Example 2:
-prompt = "You are a robot using the joint control.
-The task is \"reach for the banana\".
-Please predict up to 10 key trajectory points to complete the task.
-Your answer should be formatted as a list of tuples, i.e. [[x1, y1], [x2, y2], ...], where each tuple contains the x and y coordinates of a point."
+Your answer should be formatted as a list of tuples, i.e. [[x1, y1], [x2, y2], ...], where each tuple contains the x and y coordinates of a point"

-image = "./assets/demo/trajectory_2.png"
+image = "./assets/demo/trajectory.jpg"

 pred = model.inference(prompt, image, enable_thinking=True, do_sample=True)
 print(f"Prediction:\n{pred}")